e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ## 3. Component taxonomy

-Three kinds, two of them leaves with crisp, closed semantics, one pure composition:
+Three classes, two of them leaves with crisp, closed semantics, one pure composition:

 ### 3.1 Continuous component (the hybrid primitive)